TristansCloud/miniproject/README.md

 ### Prokka issue

 Prokka v1.13 is installed by bioconda, higher versions of prokka through `conda install` is not possible at this time to my knowledge, at least not without dependency conflicts.
 I gave up eventually.
 Conda's version has a few fixable errors.
-The first isand a `Can't locate Bio/Root/Version.pm` error.I fixed this by running the following code.
+The first is a `Can't locate Bio/Root/Version.pm` error.
+I fixed this by running the following code.
 Change [env_name] to the name of your conda environment. (github.com/tseemann/prokka/issues/519)
 ```
 conda env config vars set PERL5LIB=$CONDA_PREFIX/lib/perl5/site_perl/5.22.0/ -n [env_name]
 conda activate -n [env_name]
 ```
 The second is an issue with prokka parsing the blastp version installed.
-It parses as a string, so prokka thinks v2.2 is greater than v2.12 which is installed. (github.com/tseemann/prokka/issues/449)
+It parses as a string, so prokka thinks its v2.2 requirement is greater than v2.12 which is installed. (github.com/tseemann/prokka/issues/449)
 ```
 cd $CONDA_PREFIX/bin
 nano prokka